BirnadinErick/spc-media-unit-web-bootcamp/src/content/blog/js-house.md

 ### Installing nodejs

-Since most of you are windows users, you can download nodejs from official website and use the installer to install.
+Since most of you are Windows users, you can download nodejs from official website and use the installer to install.
 This bootcamp will use version `18`.

 ## IDE: tools we need